miskcoo/ugreen_leds_controller/README.md

        LED_NAME:    separated by white space, possible values are { power, netdev, disk[1-8], all }.
        -on / -off:  turn on / off corresponding LEDs.
-       -blink / -breath:  set LED to the blink / breath mode.
+       -blink / -breath / -oneshot:  set LED to the blink / breath / oneshot mode.
                     This mode keeps the LED on for T_ON millseconds and then keeps it off for T_OFF millseconds.
                     T_ON and T_OFF should belong to [0, 65535].
        -color:      set the color of corresponding LEDs.